zMarkman/odin-foundations-landing-page/README.md

 This may be considered for portfolio display if demonstrating understanding of basic workflow.
 This may be part of a demo portfolio case study.

+/* 1.19.24 This is completed for assignment purposes, but is not polished for mobile display or completed with content.
+It is not yet ready for portfolio use. */